-Virtually all laptops have a very thin cable that “snakes” from the motherboard (which is located under the keyboard) up to the screen (usually through one of its hinges).
+Virtually all laptops have a very thin video cable that runs from the motherboard (which is located under the keyboard) up to the screen (usually through one of its hinges).

 Repeatedly opening and closing the lid over time can cause that cable to develop tiny fractures and eventually stop carrying the video signal from the video components on the motherboard to the screen.

-The symptoms resulting from a bad video cable can range all the way from odd, but barely noticeable lines and/or colors in certain areas of the screen to a screen that either stays completely black after you turn the laptop on or goes black when you move the screen as the laptop is running.
+The symptoms of a bad video cable can range all the way from odd, but barely noticeable lines and/or colors in certain areas of the screen to a screen that either stays completely black after you turn the laptop on or goes black when you move the screen as the laptop is running (as in your case).

-This damaged video cable issue is actually very common among laptop computers of all brands and models, but it’s usually easily fixed by simply replacing the bad cable.
+A damaged video cable issue is actually very common among laptops of all brands and models, but it’s usually easily fixed by simply replacing the bad cable.

 Now to answer your questions…

 1 – Yes, your laptop can be fixed by having the cable replaced by your local computer repair shop.

 2 -Yes, I do think the expense of getting this problem fixed is justifiable as long as the rest of the laptop appears to be in good shape.
 This particular repair should cost you a lot less than what you’d have to pay for a new laptop.

-3 – No, I wouldn’t recommend trying to replace the bad cable yourself due to the complexity of disassembling and reassembling both the laptop and the screen because it would be quite easy to cause serious damage to the laptop since you don’t have experience in this area.
+3 – No, I wouldn’t recommend trying to replace the bad cable yourself due to the complexity of disassembling and reassembling both the laptop and the screen.

 I hope this helps, Amanda.
 Good luck!